-Symptoms of DSED will be expressed in the varied interactions and instances of communication between the child and any adults in their life.
+Symptoms of DSED present during interactions and instances of communication between the child and any adults in their life.
 The child with DSED may have limited insight and understanding into the condition, so their ability to verbalize their thoughts and feelings may be minimal.
 Caring adults will need to observe their actions and behaviors to identify the presence of disinhibition around strangers.1

 - Reduced or absent restraint when approaching or interacting with unknown or unfamiliar adults